 - Get all the details on how to use nutrition as a tool for hormonal health, cell protection and fertility wellness

 - An effective tool to help your tastebuds transition towards healthier foods

 - Learn which foods are most important for fertility and how to regularly eat them

 Here are some fertility diet tips to incorporate into your current diet which will help you get all the nutrients needed for healthy male fertility…

-By incorporating these tips into your daily diet you will begin to have more energy, create a stronger immune system as well as promote healthy fertility.
-For some ideas on what to eat, recipes and smoothie ideas, check out the 21 Day Fertility Diet Challenge.
+By incorporating these tips into your daily diet, you will begin to have more energy and will create a stronger immune system, as well as promote healthy fertility.
+For some ideas on what to eat, recipes, and smoothie ideas, check out the 21-Day Fertility Diet Challenge.